deeraj-balamurugan/deeraj-balamurugan/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=deeraj-balamurugan&label=Profile%20views&color=0e75b6&style=flat" alt="deeraj-balamurugan" /> </p>

+## 💡 Skills That Spark My Code:

+- **HTML5 & CSS3:** Crafting the foundation for beautiful and responsive designs.
+- **JavaScript & ES6:** Breathing life into websites with dynamic and interactive features.
+- **React.js:** Building reusable components and pushing the boundaries of user interfaces.
+- **Responsive Design:** Ensuring a seamless experience across devices of all shapes and sizes.
+- **CSS Pre-processors (Sass/Less):** Styling with efficiency and maintainability in mind.

+## 🌈 Staying Ahead of Trends:

+In the ever-evolving realm of frontend development, I thrive on staying at the forefront of the latest trends and technologies.
+From the newest JavaScript frameworks to groundbreaking design principles, I'm always eager to explore and integrate cutting-edge tools into my workflow.

+## 📚 Current Journey: Learning TypeScript 🚀

+Diving deep into TypeScript to elevate my coding prowess and enhance the robustness of my projects.
+Embracing static typing for cleaner, more maintainable code is my current mission.
+Join me on this learning adventure!

+## 🛠️ Projects That Define My Journey:

 - 🔭 I’m currently working on **Snappy**

 - 🌱 I’m currently learning **TypeScript, Next.JS**